www. California Special .com

-(Special thanks to StraightSix for putting this guide together!)
+Special thanks to site member StraightSix for putting together the following pricing guide in 2003.

 How to use this price guide: